Any2HRTF/PPM/README.md

 **Note**:
 The plotting helper function requires the matplotlib package to be installed.

+## Matlab Implementation

+For a Matlab implementation please refer to the [matlab](https://github.com/Any2HRTF/PPM/tree/matlab) branch.

 ## Blender Add-on

 A Blender Add-on to visualize directional pointwise minimum distances for a guided manual PPM registration, including calculations of the corresponding descriptive statistics and the Hausdorff distance, is available in the folder [Blender Add-on](https://github.com/Any2HRTF/PPM/tree/main/Blender%20Add-on).

-## Matlab implementation

-For a Matlab implementation please refer to the [matlab](https://github.com/Any2HRTF/PPM/tree/matlab) branch.

 ## License